dant89/smite-stats/README.md

 11. `docker-compose exec php-fpm yarn encore prod`
 12. Browse to http://smitestats.devvm

-## Live Website
+## (deprecated) Live Website

-You can view this project running in production by visiting: [Smite Stats](https://smitestats.com/)
+[Smite Stats](https://smitestats.com/) was unfortunately deprecated.
+Sadly the size of the database and processing power required was too expensive to run as a hobby.

 ## Smite API Access